 Try to include a small knife for each cheese, if possible, these simple knives will work for hard or soft cheeses.

-I made a soft cheese ‘pinecone’ out of Boursin studded with sliced almonds.
+how to make a soft cheese ‘pinecone’ out of Boursin studded with sliced almonds.

 To form the cheese into a rough pinecone shape I loosely cover it with waxed paper and then nudged it into shape.
 Then I insert the almonds in an overlapping pattern to cover.
 You can see it at the top of the cheese platter, above.

-Include a variety of nuts
+include a variety of nuts

 In winter I like to put a special emphasis on the nuts in my assortment, they’re in season and add a hearty, crunchy element to the mix.
 I usually like to corral the nuts in small bowls to keep the platter neat.